hsztul/satchel/docs/mvp-plan.md

 ### Goals

 - **Centralized Idea Management**: Provide a platform for users to store and organize entries (articles, companies, and notes).
-- **AI-Driven Connections**: Utilize AI Agents to generate summaries, key points, and connections between different types of entries.
+- **AI-Driven Content Processing**: Utilize AI to generate summaries, key points, and metadata for different types of entries.
 - **Interactive Exploration**: Facilitate an interactive chat interface for users to explore their stored data and generate new ideas.
-- **User Accessibility**: Ensure secure and private access for multiple users with persistent storage.
+- **User Accessibility**: Ensure secure and private access with Google authentication via Clerk.

 ### Success Criteria

-- Successful implementation of AI Agents that can process and generate summaries and connections.
+- Successful implementation of background processing that generates AI-powered summaries and insights.
-- Stable and intuitive chat interface that allows seamless interaction with stored data.
+- Stable and intuitive UI with clear status indications for processing stages.
-- Proper integration of user authentication and data storage solutions.
+- Proper integration of user authentication using Clerk with Google Auth.
-- Positive user feedback on the usability and utility of the app for exploring startup ideas.
+- Efficient data storage and retrieval using Supabase, including vector embeddings for similarity search.

 ---